saucelabs-training/demo-xctest/README.md

 ## Introduction

-This repository contains multiple examples of how to run an XCTest on the Sauce Labs cloud.
+This repository contains multiple examples of how to run an XCTest on the Sauce Labs cloud using real devices.
 In addition to that, we provide the source code of the demonstration app used in these examples.
 This will help illustrate how to leverage `xctestplan` and `xctestrun` configuration files to successfully execute an XCTest—just as it can be done with the following xcodebuild command:

 ```shell
 xcodebuild test-without-building -xctestrun PATH_TO_XCTESTRUN_FILE